Rudolf Höss: Arrest, trial, and execution

 In his memoir, Höss also claimed to have suffered mistreatment at the hands of his British captors and to have signed the transcript of his first interrogation under duress.

 On 15 April 1946, Höss testified at the International Military Tribunal at Nuremberg, where he gave a detailed accounting of his crimes.
 Höss was called as a defense witness by Ernst Kaltenbrunner's lawyer, Kurt Kauffmann.
-The transcript of Höss's testimony was later entered as evidence during the 4th Nuremberg Military Tribunal, known as the Pohl Trial for principal defendant Oswald Pohl.
+The transcript of Höss' testimony was later entered as evidence during the 4th Nuremberg Military Tribunal, known as the Pohl Trial for principal defendant Oswald Pohl.
 Affidavits that Höss made while imprisoned in Nuremberg were also used at the Pohl and IG Farben trials.

 In his affidavit made at Nuremberg on 5 April 1946, Höss stated:

 I commanded Auschwitz until 1 December 1943, and estimate that at least 2,500,000 victims were executed and exterminated there by gassing and burning, and at least another half million succumbed to starvation and disease, making a total of about 3,000,000 dead.
 This figure represents about 70% or 80% of all persons sent to Auschwitz as prisoners, the remainder having been selected and used for slave labor in the concentration camp industries.
 Included among the executed and burnt were approximately 20,000 Russian prisoners of war (previously screened out of Prisoner of War cages by the Gestapo) who were delivered at Auschwitz in Wehrmacht transports operated by regular Wehrmacht officers and men.
 The remainder of the total number of victims included about 100,000 German Jews, and great numbers of citizens (mostly Jewish) from The Netherlands, France, Belgium, Poland, Hungary, Czechoslovakia, Greece, or other countries.
 We executed about 400,000 Hungarian Jews alone at Auschwitz in the summer of 1944.

 On 25 May 1946, Höss was handed over to Polish authorities, and the Supreme National Tribunal in Poland tried him for murder.
 In his essay on the Final Solution in Auschwitz, which Höss wrote in Kraków, he revised the previously given death toll:

 I myself never knew the total number, and I have nothing to help me arrive at an estimate.

 I can only remember the figures involved in the larger actions, which were repeated to me by Eichmann or his deputies.